Table of contents

 A Holistic Approach to Health

-While BMI is a vital screening measure, it should be part of a broader health assessment that includes body composition, muscle mass, lifestyle, and medical evaluations.
-A holistic approach ensures a more comprehensive understanding of overall health and well-being.
+Although BMI is a vital screening measure, it should be part of a broader health assessment that also considers body composition, muscle mass, lifestyle, and medical evaluations.
+By taking a holistic approach, you can gain a more comprehensive understanding of your overall health and well-being.

 Conclusion